CHURCH OF SCOTLAND

 "united in marriage at The Free Church of Scotland,on 25th June 1881".

-Virginia's father Sebastian (Sebastião) de Freitas is standing next to her on the right.
+Virginia's father Sebastien (Sebastião) de Freitas is standing next to her on the right.

 The beautiful painting of Greyfriar's Church by Michel Jean Cazabon